guruprasaad123/-cradlewise/README.md

 ### Solution 2 :

-Second one will be to use Generatiev-Adversarial-Networks to imitate the people doing the classification on some small folds of the huge dataset.
+Second one will be to use Generative-Adversarial-Networks to imitate the people doing the classification on some small folds of the huge dataset.

 Resouces :